rl-institut/super-repo/CONTRIBUTING.md

 - [GitHub](https://github.com/)

 ## Types of interaction
+This repository is following the [Contributor Covenant Code of Conduct](https://github.com/rl-institut/super-repo/blob/main/CODE_OF_CONDUCT.md).
+Please be self-reflective and always maintain a good culture of discussion and active participation.

 ### A. Use
 Since the open license allows free use, no notification is required.